EricArthur/Data-Analytics-Portfolio/NYC 311 Data Pipeline/README.md

 A few additional resources that can be implemented into the pipeline/architecture are...
 - A number of additional data sources that could prove to be useful (demographic or weather info)
-- A BI/Data Viz component for proper analysis (Metabase)
+- A BI/Data Viz component for proper analysis.
+Metabase could be a good open source option here